Background pattern

 • Cataracts

-• Perioral dermatitis (rash in the form of red patches around the mouth), if applied to the face
+• Perioral dermatitis (rash around the mouth), if applied to the face

-• Worsening of rosacea (erythema facial associated with skin redness and possible appearance of papulopustules)
+• Worsening of rosacea (facial erythema associated with skin redness and possible appearance of papulopustules)

-• Pustular eruptions (large pimples) and changes in hair growth and skin color, or loss of skin color; stretch marks (stretch marks) and purpura (bruises) may be seen.
-This may occur, on occasion, with repeated treatments with topical steroids over a long period of time
+• Pustular eruptions (large pimples) and changes in hair growth and skin color, or loss of skin color; striae (stretch marks) and purpura (bruises) may occur.
+This can happen, occasionally, with repeated treatments with topical steroids for a long period

 • Generalized pustular psoriasis (appearance of pustules and plaques all over the body)

-• If you have any signs of local intolerance such as burning sensation or redness in the areas that have been treated, do not use this medicine until these symptoms have disappeared.
+• If you have any signs of local intolerance such as a burning sensation or redness in the treated areas, do not use this medicine until these symptoms have disappeared.

-• If your condition worsens during treatment (this is more likely to occur if you use this medicine for longer than indicated), or you experience swelling of the eyelids, face, or lips, indicating that you may be allergic to the product or have a skin infection, discontinue use and inform your doctor as soon as possible.
+• If your disease worsens during treatment (this is more likely to happen if you use this medicine for longer than indicated), or you experience swelling of the eyelids, face, or lips, which indicates that you may be allergic to the product or have a skin infection, stop using it and inform your doctor as soon as possible.

-• Using more of the medicine or keeping it on the scalp for more than 15 minutes may:
+• Using more medicine than you should or leaving it on the scalp for more than 15 minutes may:

-• Make the skin thinner and, as a result, more easily damaged.
+• make the skin thinner and more easily damaged.

-• Allow the active ingredient to pass through the skin; this may affect other parts of the body, especially in children (may cause growth retardation, frequency not known) and during pregnancy.
+• allow the active ingredient to pass through the skin; this can affect other parts of the body, especially in children (may cause growth retardation, with unknown frequency) and during pregnancy.

-• Your application to the skin may cause skin thinning, so it should never be used on the face or other areas of skin other than the scalp.
+• Its application to the skin may cause thinning of the skin, so it should never be used on the face or other skin areas different from the scalp.

-• To avoid interaction with hair dyes, such as changes in hair color, this medicine should be completely cleared.
+• To avoid interaction with hair dyes, such as changes in hair color, this medicine should be rinsed completely.

 • If you experience any unusual discomfort that you cannot explain, inform your doctor as soon as possible.